-• Ensure that the Gate Control Switch is completely closed, as - incomplete closure may render the Gate inoperable.
-Intravascular Radiation Procedure - Utilize a manual Blood Pressure Cuff to monitor patient status during the radiation treatment because arterial wave form pressure may be dampened while Delivery Catheter is in place. - The Transfer Device contains radioactive material.
+• Ensure that the Gate Control Switch is completely - closed, as incomplete closure may render the Gate inoperable.

+Intravascular Radiation Procedure Utilize a manual Blood Pressure Cuff to monitor patient

+- status during the radiation treatment because arterial wave form pressure may be dampened while Delivery Catheter is in place. - The Transfer Device contains radioactive material.
 Use of this device is restricted to persons licensed in the handling of radioactive materials.
-Personnel handling this device must follow the regulations, policies and procedures for their institution on the safety and hazards associated with radioactive materials. - The individual performing the wipe and leak tests for radioactive material should use good contamination control techniques - If the transferable contamination exceeds 200 dpm/100 cm (or the level determined by local regulation or institutional policy) or the leak test results exceed 11,100 dpm (or the level determined by local regulation or institutional policy) on any sample - place the contaminated object(s) in a plastic bag and label "Caution Radioactive Material."
-Immediately inform institutional Radiation Safety personnel, implement containment control procedures and call your Novoste Representative.
-Should this occur, do not - continue with this procedure.

-Illumination of the Red Pressure Indicator light during a procedure indicates excessive pressure is being used - reduce applied pressure to return to the Amber Pressure Indicator area to avoid excess use of fluid. - Do not turn the Transfer Device power On or attempt to open the Gate Control Switch during the Drying Procedure.
+Personnel handling this device must follow the regulations, policies and procedures for their institution on the safety and hazards - associated with radioactive materials.

+The individual performing the wipe and leak tests for radioactive material should use good contamination control techniques - If the transferable contamination exceeds 200 dpm/100 cm2 (or the level determined by local regulation o institutional policy) or the leak test results exceed 11,100 dpm (or the level determined by local regulation or institutional policy) on any sample - place the contaminated object(s) in a plastic bag and label "Caution Radioactive Material."
+Immediately inform institutional Radiation Safety personnel, implement containment control procedures and call your Best Representative.
+Should this occur, do not continue with this procedure.
+Illumination of the Red Pressure Indicator light during a procedure indicates excessive pressure is being used reduce applied pressure to return to the Amber Pressure Indicator area to avoid excess use of fluid.

-• Failure to perform adequate visual and radiation surveys post- - pro-cedure to verify source accountability may subject patients and/ or personnel to unintended radiation exposure. - The 30 mm and 40 mm Transfer Devices require scheduled main-tenance by Novoste every 250 procedures or six months, whichever event occurs first.
-The 60 mm Transfer Device requires scheduled maintenance by Novoste every 125 procedures or six months, whichever occurs first. - · In the event a source becomes loose or needs to be transferred to a safe location, use the Source Recovery Tools with extreme care in source recovery.
+- Do not turn the Transfer Device power On or attempt to open the Gate Control Switch during the Drying Procedure. - Failure to perform adequate visual and radiation surveys post-procedure to verify source accountability may subject patients and/or personnel to unintended radiation - The transfer device for the Beta-CathTM 3.5F System has an exchangeable battery and the device requires scheduled maintenance by Best Vascular every 12 - In the event a source becomes loose or needs to be transferred to a safe location, use the Source Recovery Tools with extreme care in source recovery.
 Improper use could damage sources and could potentially release unsealed radioactive material.
-Use of the Source Recovery Probe is the preferred method as it minimizes potential damage to a source restenosis. - Avoid vessel or lesion morphologies that would preclude revascularization or placement of the Delivery Catheter.
+Use of the Source Recovery Probe is the preferred method as it minimizes potential damage to the source.